Legal tech trends to watch out for in 2021

 According to many business forecasters and market statistics, Legal tech has been receiving a massive amount of investment worldwide.
 This makes us wonder what does it really mean for the Legal professional and how is that money being spent?

-Legaltech is the technology that is digitally transforming the way the legal profession is being practiced.
+Legaltech is the technology that is digitally transforming the way the legal profession is being practised.
 And not only does it help the legal professionals themselves, but also helps the customers and users of the legal services to receive optimum results.
 Its objective is to facilitate the legal field generating greater comfort while minimizing waiting and transfer times.

 So now that we know what it is briefly, let us look at how it evolving for the upcoming year and where all this investment money is being spent.